 The Boardroom Reckoning

-In 2026, modernization is going to become a board-level agenda item.
+In 2026, modernization stops being a CIO side project.
+It becomes a board-level agenda item.
 Decades of technical debt, compliance scrutiny, and stalled AI initiatives have forced directors to start asking sharper questions: Why are we still missing transformation milestones?
 Why are modernization programs running years over budget?

-The uncomfortable truth is that the cost of another failed modernization attempt is now going to be measured in IT shareholder confidence, regulatory risk, and lost growth opportunities.
+The uncomfortable truth is that the cost of another failed modernization attempt is no longer measured in IT inefficiency.
+It’s measured in shareholder confidence, regulatory risk, and lost growth opportunities.

 The Failure Rate CIOs Can’t Defend